Assessing learning: A practical introduction

 Session information

-In this webinar our two current TeachingEnglish training course tutors give an interactive and practical introduction to our theme for July, August and September: Assessing learning.
-With them you will learn about types of assessment, types of feedback, how to design tasks to assess your learners' level and progress, and more.
-Watch this session to reflect on your and your learners' assessment literacy and find out what professional development opportunities can help you grow in this area.
+In this webinar two TeachingEnglish training course tutors give an interactive and practical introduction to our theme for July, August and September: Assessing learning.
+With them you learn about types of assessment, types of feedback, how to design tasks to assess your learners' level and progress, and more.
+Watch this recording to reflect on your and your learners' assessment literacy and find out which professional development opportunities can help you grow in this area.

 Session 2: Giving feedback while teaching pronunciation